sac12452/Twitter-Sentimental-Analysis/README.md

    #  <img src=https://user-images.githubusercontent.com/106439762/178803205-47a08ce7-2187-4f96-b301-a2b68690619a.gif width="48" height="48" > Metrics
 ![pyhton-pandas](https://user-images.githubusercontent.com/106439762/177094844-d74edfa1-823d-4f17-8d94-3600e058cf1e.svg)

-   1. The Accuracy Score of the Logistic Regression Model built for predicting Sentiments of the Users is found around 80%.
+1- The Accuracy Score of the Logistic Regression Model built for predicting Sentiments of the Users is found around 79.6%.

+2- The Accuracy Score of the Decision Tree Model built for predicting Sentiments of the Users is found around 73%.

+3- The Accuracy Score of the Random Forest Model built for predicting Sentiments of the Users is found around 90%.

    <br>